gonzalezvl/Hydra-Training-Workshop-June-2015/Day2/Day_2_PM_Practical.md

 C. Run `velvetg` on Hydra-3

 - $ `qsub velvetg.qsub`

-D. Run `velvetg` on Hydra-3

-- $ `qsub velvetg.qsub`

-E.	Count the number of sequences in your output assembly.
+D.	Count the number of sequences in your output assembly.

-- Navigate to the output directory, `cd ecoli.33`
+- Navigate to the output directory with the output: `cd ecoli.33`
 - Assembly output is called `contigs.fa`
 - Count number of sequences; *Hint - use skills from Day 1 PM Practical*